Asaduzzaman Noor: Politics

 In 1996, Noor was asked by the Bangladesh Awami League leader and future Prime Minister, Sheikh Hasina, to run as an Awami League candidate in the upcoming parliamentary election.
 However, claiming he was not yet ready, he postponed participation until the subsequent general election in 2001, running in his home-town, Nilphamari.
 In the 2001 general election Noor was elected as the Member of Parliament for Nilphamari-2, a constituency in the north-west, where he won with 38% of the popular vote.

 In the subsequent 2008 general election Noor was re-elected, increasing his vote share to 62%.
-In 2013, his election convoy in Nilphamari was attacked by activists of Bangladesh Jamaat-e-Islami, causing the deaths of five people.
 Noor ran unopposed in the 2014 general election, as the election was boycotted by the opposition alliance.
-He was elected for a fourth consecutive time in the 2018 general election for Nilphamari-2.
+He was elected for a fourth consecutive time in the 2018 general election for Nilphamari-2, with a vote share of 68%.
+He was elected again in the 2024 general election (which was largely boycotted by opposition parties).
+Noor ceased to be an MP when parliament was dissolved in August 2024, following the quota reform movement.

 In 2014, Noor was appointed to the Cabinet by the Prime Minister, Sheikh Hasina, as Minister for the Ministry of Cultural Affairs.
 He served a full term as Minister but was dropped from the subsequent Cabinet formed in 2019.

+On 14 December 2013, Noor's motorcade in Nilphamari was attacked by activists of Bangladesh Jamaat-e-Islami, causing the deaths of five people.
+Two days earlier, 70+ shops and businesses owned by the local Hindu community in his constituency, had allegedly been attacked and burnt down by Jamaat activists.
+Noor's convoy was returning from a visit to his constituencies there when the attack happened.
+According to media reports, the road had been cut up preventing the convoy's movement, in what was described as a planned ambush, and the attackers were brandishing sharp weapons.
+Four of those killed were affiliated with the ruling Awami League.
+Noor is said to have only escaped alive because people had made a human shield around him.

+On 15 September 2024, Noor was arrested from Bailey Road, Dhaka by the detective branch for a murder case filed over the death of hotel staff, Siam Sarder, in the Mirpur area during the quota reform movement on 18 July.
+He was also sued in another murder case of Golam Rabbani, the organising secretary of BNP's Lakshmichap union leader, in Nilphamari in 2014.

 Other activities

 Noor is an elocutionist known for his poetry and prose recitation and his oration.
 He has lent his voice to numerous television shows as a narrator and to advertisements.

-Noor is the former Vice Chairman at Asiatic Three Sixty and the former managing director at Desh Television, but resigned from these posts when assuming his role a Minister.
+Noor is a former vice-chairman at Asiatic Three Sixty and a former managing director at Desh TV, but resigned from these posts when assuming his role as a minister.
 He is also a trustee at the Bangladesh Liberation War Museum.